NWade09/react-chat/README.md

 - [x] Scroll down when new message
 - [x] Add replies
 - [x] Move reply text to top of input
+- [ ] When click on reply, takes you to message
 - [ ] Add Direct Messages
 - [ ] Make website look good